 Resources to find a property

 With the rise in this industry, there are real estate agencies and brokers who specialize in finding cannabis-friendly corporate spaces.
-Utilize some of the resources below to find a space that may work you for you
+Utilize some of the resources below to find a space that may work for you

 - 420 Property is an excellent resource if you are looking to purchase a marijuana-friendly property.